Morris County Park Commission: History

 Since 1962, the Morris County Park Commission developed buffer areas and programs to protect the Great Swamp from urban development.
 The following, the Morris County Park Commission constructed a nature education center on part of the 556 acres of the Loantaka Brook Reservation.

 Circa 1973, Myers, a landscape architect and MCPC's Secretary-Director, had weekly tea for years with Morristown farmer Caroline Foster.
 In 1973, they arranged for Foster to bequeath her farm estate to the MCPC.
 In 1974, farmer Caroline Foster designated in her will that Fosterfields would be bequeathed to the MCPC for use as an educational farm and historic site.
 Upon Foster's death in 1979, the Park Commission received the farm.

 In 1979, Myers announced that the commission was opposed to the proposed alignment of Interstate 287.
 This was due to the environmental detriment to the Sunset Valley Golf Course as well as noise and drainage issues created by the proposed road.

 In 1983, the Russell M. Myers Scholarship was established, named for the first Secretary-Director and later Director of the MCPC.

-In July 2020, WKXW and InsiderNJ reported that Morris County parks saw increased use since Governor Phil Murphy reopened parks during the COVID-19 pandemic.
+In July 2020, WKXW and InsiderNJ reported that Morris County parks saw increased use after Governor Phil Murphy reopened parks during the COVID-19 pandemic.

 In 2019, the Morris County Park Commission announced their intention to create a recreational trail looping around the 700 acres Boonton Reservoir, a source of clean drinking water for over 300,000 people.
 Circa 2021, the Morris County Park Commission received the permit.
 The MCPC expects to break ground in the trail's creation in 2022.

-In 2021, the MCPC unanimously voted "aye" to create improvements to Lewis Morris County Park in Harding Township.
+In 2021, the MCPC unanimously voted to authorize improvements to Lewis Morris County Park in Harding Township.
 The area receiving improvements is dedicated to Russel Myers, titled the Russ Myers Recreation Area.
 The "halfmile ADA Accessible loop trail encircling the area...will have an 8’ wide paved surface, a picnic shelter with electricity to accommodate 200 people, landscaping for screening and beautification, and additional parking to accommodate increased capacity, including ADA parking."
-The estimated cost is $904,730.00.
+The estimated cost is $904,000.